Bathhouses and sauna complexes in Moscow - 14 places with prices, addresses and reviews

 Жар Птица баня Москва — номер с парной и купелью

 Private room rentals: your own steam room, plunge pool, or small pool, and a relaxation area.
-No strangers nearby.
+No strangers around.
 A good option for couples or small groups.
 On weekends, there are no spots available without a reservation.

 Address: 15 Nizhnyaya Maslovka St., Bldg.
 3